aragon/hack/docs/guides-agent-app.md

   ✔ Sending transaction
  ✔ Successfully executed
 ```
-🎉🎉 Congratulations! 🎉🎉 You've successfully given your Voting app permissions to execute actions on behalf of your Agent app.
+If you've reached this stage, 😊🎉 Congratulations! 🎉😊 You've successfully given your Voting app permissions to execute actions on behalf of your Agent app!

 **[Explain the acl command, EXECUTE_ROLE and arguments]**